owagner/eno2mqtt/README.md

 Overview
 --------
-eno2mqtt is a gateway between a Enocean TCM310 module (e.g. a USB300 or Enocean PI) and MQTT.
+eno2mqtt is a gateway between a Enocean ESP3-capable gateway module (e.g. a TCM310, USB300 or Enocean PI) and MQTT.
 It receives Enocean  ERP1 telegrams and publishes them as MQTT topics.

 It's intended as a building block in heterogenous smart home environments where an MQTT message broker is used as the centralized message bus.
 See https://github.com/mqtt-smarthome for a rationale and architectural